 The main reason that Machine Translation is not accurate is due to how people culturally express themselves and the fact that a single word can have multiple meanings.
 So, if you try to translate literally word by word, that hardly ever ends up as an accurate translation.

-For example, Greeks may literally say “Your eyes 14”, which is a way of saying “Be careful”.
-But if you translate it word by word, there is no way it’s going to make any sense in English.
+For example, Greeks may literally say, “Your eyes 14”, which is a way of saying, “Be careful”.
+But if you translate it word by word, there is no way it will make any sense in English.
 That is one of the main reasons why machines can not compete with humans in localization.

-However, DeepL has proven that it can handle such cases more effectively, particularly in European languages, as it has been “trained” using EU’s documents corpus.
+However, DeepL has proven to handle such cases more effectively, particularly in European languages, as it has been “trained” using EU’s documents corpus.
 That’s one reason to use it over other MTs.

 Surely, you are not going to be automatically translating entire websites with the press of a button.
 But, according to our research, 58% of our users are willing to use Machine Translation at least as a starting point.
 Maybe you want to do the same, too.